pipeline-hotel/example-pipelines/README.md

 If you're not using the webhook-extension, you will need to create a PipelineRun manually.
 An example is provided below.

-If you are using the webhook-extension, follow the instructions at the webhook-extension folder above: this will involve creating a webhook that, when triggered (e.g on a Git push), a pipeline will be run for you (e.g. `simple-helm-pipeline-insecure` if you wish to deploy to an insecure Tiller, such as one you've set up on Docker for Desktop).

 # Do this if you want to push to Dockerhub

 You will need a Docker secret and patched sevice account in order to push to your own registry, for example on Dockerhub (tested with tektoncd/pipeline version 0.2) you can use the provided `secret-me-up.sh` script.

 # Example PipelineRun and PipelineResources

-Remember, you only need to do this if you want to kick off a PipelineRun manually.
+__Remember, you only need to do this if you want to kick off a PipelineRun manually.__

-Look in and modify `runner.yaml` to point to your own locations, then `kubectl apply -f runner.yaml`.
+- Modify `runner.yaml` to point to your own locations for GitHub and Dockerhub in the PipelineResources
+- Modify the PipelineRun parameters to point to your own repository name, Helm chart folder name, and push location
+- Run `kubectl apply -f runner.yaml`
+- Observe as build-simple and deploy-simple pods run and complete.
+If they didn't, make sure you view the pod logs (optionally using the `--all-containers` flag).